-We already touched upon both these ideas in our industry decompositions of productivity growth earlier in this article.
-What we called the reallocation level effect and the reallocation growth effect could have been called the 'Denison effect' and the 'Baumol effect', respectively.35
+We already touched upon both these ideas in our industry decompositions of productivity growth in Section III.
+What we called the reallocation level effect and the reallocation growth effect could have been called the 'Denison effect' and the 'Baumol effect', respectively.

-Our industry decomposition revealed that reallocation accounted for only 0.04 percentage points (or 1.9 per cent) of the labour productivity growth slowdown between the 1995-2004 period and the 2004-2015 period (Table 2).
+Our industry decomposition revealed that reallocation accounted for only 0.04 percentage points (or 1.9 per cent) of the labour productivity growth slowdown between the 1995-2004 period and the 2004-2015 period (Table 4).
 Of this, 0.06 percentage points (or 3.0 per cent of the total slowdown) were attributable to the reallocation level effect (or the 'Denison effect').
 The reallocation growth effect (or the 'Baumol effect') actually worked against the slowdown, but its impact was quantitatively negligible.
-The contribution of the reallocation level effect to the slowdown was driven by the FIRE, information and manufacturing industries, while mining and utilities made substantial contributions in the opposite direction (i.e.
+The contribution of the reallocation level effect to the slowdown was driven by the FIRE, information and manufacturing industries, while mining and utilities made substantial contributions in the opposite direction (i.e. toward faster overall productivity growth) through the reallocation level effect.